Frequently Asked Questions

 Is there any cost to the student/parent?
 What happens if the laptop is stolen or damaged?

 Students/parents will be responsible for a payment of $35 per year.
 The district will waive this cost (but not the deductible) for students who qualify for free and reduced lunch.
 This payment to a self-funded "loss pool" will cover the cost of repair or replacement of the laptop resulting from a reported theft or accidental damage with a deductible payment of $100 required for each claim.
 To help minimize the potential for damage, laptops must be stored in their Pottsgrove provided bags when not in use.

 How will laptops be distributed and collected?

-For students not using our summer loan program, the plan is to distribute the equipment in August.
-Student information sessions scheduled with the principals and technology director.
+For students not using our summer loan program, the plan is to distribute the equipment in homerooms during the first week of school.
 Follow-up support will be provided for students including tutorials on effective use.
 Unless the students opts for summer loan, laptops will be collected at the end of each academic year.

 Will there be parent training?

 Informational sessions for parents are scheduled prior to implementation and will be held in the beginning of the school year.
 Other technology-related topics will be discussed at programs scheduled throughout the school year.

 How will my student charge the computer?Students will be issued plug adapters and cables for charging their computers at home.
 The MacBook Air, with its solid state hard drive, can hold a charge significantly longer than a standard laptop computer, and our expectation is that students arrive at school each morning with their computer fully charged.
 A replacement fee will be charged to student accounts for lost cables and chargers.
 Parents are encouraged to setup a safe charging area in their home to facilitate nightly charging.